 Teaching Effectiveness: This will be assessed in accordance with the current Policy on Assessment of Teaching Effectiveness.
 (Academic Policy Manual, pg.
 322-1)

-Professional Development: The faculty member being evaluated must demonstrate a pattern of professional development consistent with the discipline.
+Professional Growth and Scholarly/Creative Activity: The faculty member being evaluated must demonstrate a pattern of engagement in a program of professional development and scholarly or creative activities.

 University and Community Service: The faculty member being evaluated must provide evidence of consistent university and community service.